 Another corollary of this perspective is the recognition of the intrinsic dignity of the human person, no matter what his or her background or condition.
 The Institute believes that recognition of this inherent dignity militates against treating other human beings either as cogs in the wheel of some ideological system, as faceless enemies, or as less-than-human objects that can be manipulated, exploited, or destroyed.

 In light of this recognition of ethical standards and human dignity, the Institute cultivates personal and civic virtue as part of its larger mission of moral leadership.
 Such virtues include: honor, integrity, courage, fortitude, loyalty, reliability, determined dedication to mission, modesty and humility, perseverance, and prudence.
 This concern for character development and moral leadership stands in contrast to a national cultural trend where questions of virtue and honor are overshadowed by utilitarian formulae for success.

 The school’s curriculum is also based on the premise that representative democracy with equality before the law is rare in human history, that it is worth defending, and that statecraft in service of democracy requires special educational preparation that is distinct from education in service of non-democratic forms of government.

 Another underlying premise is that one cannot effectively defend a country and civilization that one neither understands nor appreciates.
-Hence, the Institute's students are educated in: the American founding principles of representative democracy, including human rights and the rule of law; the principles of Western political economy, particularly those that explain economic success; the underlying historical and philosophical bases for those principles; and the role of those principles in U.S. foreign policy.
-While the Institute is an American school, dedicated first to the education of Americans, it encompasses within its vision the mission of educating non-American students to be effective in the defense of "decent civilization" even if it is not American or Western.
+Hence, the Institute ensures that its students are educated in: the American founding principles of representative democracy, including human rights and the rule of law; the principles of Western political economy, particularly those that explain economic success; the underlying historical and philosophical bases for those principles; and the role of those principles in U.S. foreign policy.
+While the Institute is an American school, dedicated first to the education of Americans, it encompasses within its vision the mission of educating non-American students to be effective in the defense of “decent civilization” even if it is not American or Western.